noccu/umamusu-translate/docs/tl-progress.md

 If you'd like to contribute a translation, please submit a PR, or open an issue or join the [Discord](https://discord.gg/eqZT27TeJ) for organization.

 Note: MTL = machine translation.
 These have very limited and arbitrary manual edits, sometimes.
 Quality varies based on content (speech patterns, topics, etc).
-Translations marked by ☆ are available in the [supporters edition](https://ko-fi.com/noccyu).
+Translations by the UmaTL team are made possible by [supporters](https://ko-fi.com/noccyu).
+Those marked by ☆ are currently only available in the Supporters Edition.

 ### Legend
 term | meaning